Are peptides legal in the United States in 2026?

 Is it legal to import peptides from overseas for personal use?

 Personal-use importation of unapproved drugs is technically prohibited by FDA policy, though the FDA has historically used enforcement discretion for small personal quantities.
 The risk to the buyer is non-zero: customs seizures, civil penalties, and complete absence of recourse if the imported product is contaminated or counterfeit.
-PeptideRx avoids this entire question by prescribing through a U.S. 503A pharmacy and shipping domestically via FedEx 2-day.
+RxPepsDirect avoids this entire question by prescribing through a U.S. 503A pharmacy that ships domestically via FedEx overnight.

 What is the FDA's stance on compounded peptides?